 Yakisugi is just solid wood lapped siding and is installed the same as untreated wood siding.
 See our Installation Guidelines.

-For exterior we recommend headed, ring- or screw-shank stainless nails at least 2” long.
-Since unavailable elsewhere in a high grade, we custom order and stock black factory painted stainless nails.
+For exterior we recommend face-nailing with headed, ring-shank stainless nails or screws at least 1 3/4” long.
+Since unavailable off the shelf in a high grade, we custom order and stock black factory painted stainless nails and screws.
 Other nail colors such as brite, brown, white, or gray are available through your local fastener supplier.
-We are currently evaluating potential screw options for efficiency and appearance.
 For interior applications construction adhesive and finish nails work well.

 There are many many options, same as any siding or paneling, and it really is a design decision.
 Since we often get asked about how to do penetration, corner, screen, or other details, we developed these drawings as detail suggestions.

 Most yakisugi “shou sugi ban” has an oil finish applied during manufacture that bonds soot into the wood surface so that it does not come off when touched.
 After installation wipe walls down with a sopping wet rag or hose them down to clean off any soot residue.

 Note that since cypress has tannin content.
 On exterior applications there is always a chance that the tannins can bleed out from weather exposure.
 This can stain a light-colored underpinning below the wood siding, but after a year or so the stains will wash off.